-A mixed cocktail of four strains of Listeria monocytogenes was resuspended in product purge and added to a variety of ready-to-eat (RTE) meat products, including turkey, ham, and roast bee.
+A mixed cocktail of four strains of Listeria monocytogenes was resuspended in product purge and added to a variety of ready-to-eat (RTE) meat products, including turkey, ham, and roast beed.
 All products were vacuum sealed in shrink-wrap packaging bags, massaged to ensure inoculum distribution, and processed by submersion heating in a precision-controlled steam-injected water bath.
 Products were run in pairs at various time-temperature combinations in either duplicate or triplicate replications.
 On various L. monocytogenes-inoculated RTE deli meats, we were able to achieve 2- to 4-log cycle reductions when processed at 195°F (90.6°C), 200°F (93.3°C), or 205°F (96.1°C) when heated from 2 to 10 min.
-High-level inoculation with L. monocytogenes (~10 CFU/ml) ensured that cells infiltrated the least processed surface areas, such as surface cuts, folds, grooves, and skin.
+High-level inoculation with L. monocytogenes ($\sim 10^7$ CFU/ml) ensured that cells infiltrated the least processed surface areas, such as surface cuts, folds, grooves, and skin.
 D- and z-value determinations were made for the Listeria cocktail resuspended in product purge of each of the three meat categories.
-However, reduction of L. monocytogenes in product challenge studies showed much less reduction than was observed during the decimal reduction assays and was attributed to a combination of surface phenomena, including surface imperfections, that may shield bacteria from the heat and the migration of chilled purge to the product surface.
-The current data indicate that minimal heating regimens of 2 min at 195 to 205°F cap readily privide 2-log reductions in most RTE deli meats we processed and suggest that this process may be an effective microbial intervention against L. monocytogenes on RTE deli-style meats.
+However, reduction assays and was attributed to a combination of surface phenomena, including surface imperfections, that may shield bacteria from the near and the migration of chilled purge to the product surface.
+The current data indicate that minimal heating regimes of 2 min at 195 to 205°F cap readily privide 2-log reductions in most RTE deli meats we processed and suggest that this process may be an effective microbial intervention against L. monocytogenes on RTE deli-style meats.